franciscovfonseca/GenAI-Security-Agent/README.md

 ## 📌 Project Overview

-In this project I designed, deployed, and systematically attacked a deliberately insecure Generative AI application on AWS to identify, exploit, and remediate real-world vulnerabilities unique to agentic AI systems.
+In this project I designed, deployed and systematically attacked an insecure Generative AI application on AWS to identify, exploit and remediate security vulnerabilities unique to agentic AI systems.

-The application — a GenAI-powered internal knowledge assistant built on Amazon Bedrock — was intentionally built with infrastructure misconfigurations, insecure IAM policies, and prompt injection vulnerabilities.
-I then used AWS Security Agent to perform a full security assessment: design review, code review, and hands-on penetration testing.
-The result is a complete vulnerability report with severity ratings, exploitation evidence, and a prioritised remediation roadmap.
+The application - a GenAI-powered internal knowledge assistant built on Amazon Bedrock - was built with infrastructure misconfigurations, insecure IAM policies and prompt injection vulnerabilities.

+I then used a AWS Security Agent to perform a full security assessment: design review, code review and hands-on penetration testing.
+The result is a complete vulnerability report with severity ratings, exploitation evidence and a prioritised remediation roadmap.

 ---

 ## 🏗️ Application Architecture

-The target application follows a common GenAI production pattern — user queries flow through an unauthenticated API into a Lambda function that injects them directly into a Bedrock prompt, with responses generated against internal documentation stored in DynamoDB.
+The target application follows a common GenAI production pattern - user queries flow through an unauthenticated API into a Lambda function that injects them directly into a Bedrock prompt, with responses generated against internal documentation stored in DynamoDB.

 ```mermaid
 flowchart LR